Silas Chatard

-Silas Francis Marean Chatard (December 13, 1834 – September 7, 1918) was an American Catholic prelate who served as Bishop of Indianapolis from 1898 to 1918.
+Francis Silas Marean Chatard (December 13, 1834 – September 7, 1918) was an American Catholic prelate who served as Bishop of Indianapolis from 1898 to 1918.

 Life

 He was born Silas Francis Marean Chatard in Baltimore, Maryland, on December 13, 1834, to Ferdinand E. Chatard and Eliza Marean.
 Both his father, Ferdinand, and his paternal grandfather, Pierre, an emigrant from Santo Domingo, West Indies, were physicians in Baltimore.
 His paternal grandmother, Eliza Anna Chatard, was a financial supporter of the Oblate Sisters of Providence.
 His uncle was Confederate States commander Frederick Chatard.

 Raised in a prominent family, he attended Mount Saint Mary's College in Emmitsburg (now Mount Saint Mary's University), and the Maryland University School of Medicine, receiving a doctorate in medicine.
 He served his residency at the Baltimore Alms House.

 Soon afterward, he felt the call to priesthood and in 1857 began studying at the Pontificio Collegio Urbano de Propaganda Fide in Rome.
 He was ordained on June 14, 1862, and received a Doctor of Divinity degree the next year.
 Following his ordination, he served as Vice-Rector of the Pontifical North American College in Rome.
 In 1868, he became Rector of the college.
 During his time as Rector, the First Vatican Council was held, and was able to meet many American Bishops who stayed at the college while in Rome.
 Chatard was apparently a favorite of Pope Pius IX.

 On March 26, 1878, he was named Bishop of the Diocese of Vincennes, in Indiana.
 At his consecration in Rome on June 14, 1878, he switched his first and middle name, taking the name of Francis Silas.
 He was installed in the cathedral at Vincennes on August 11, 1878, and he went almost immediately to Indianapolis, arriving there on August 17, 1878.
 His predecessor, Bishop St. Palais had recognized that Indianapolis had become a major city, but deferred the decision to move the seat of the diocese to his successor.

 Said to be "the most scholarly clergyman in America", in 1883, Chatard was rumored as the new Archbishop of Philadelphia, That appointment never took place for reasons unknown.
 Chatard did have some impact on the American Church, however.
 He aligned himself with the more conservative wing of the Church, led by Michael Corrigan of New York and others.
 The more progressive wing was led by the likes of Cardinal Gibbons and Archbishop Ireland.